-A pension transfer from a defined benefit (DB) pension scheme such as APS means giving up your own benefits in the Scheme (and any dependants' benefits you have paid towards) in return for a cash value which is invested in another pension scheme of your choice.
+A pension transfer from a defined benefit (DB) pension scheme such as NAPS means giving up your own benefits in the Scheme (and any dependants' benefits you have paid towards) in return for a cash value which is invested in another pension scheme of your choice.
 At any time before you start to draw your pension, you can ask us to transfer the value of your benefits to another registered pension arrangement.
-This value of your benefits is called a 'Cash Equivalent Transfer Value' or CETV.
+This value of your benefits is called a 'cash equivalent transfer value' or CETV.
+You can usually request up to two guaranteed CETV statements in any twelvemonth period.

-People with Defined Contribution (DC) benefits now have greater flexibility on how they access their pension savings from age 55.
+People with defined contribution (DC) benefits now have greater flexibility on how they access their pension savings from age 55.
 AVCs you have paid into the Scheme are DC benefits, but you will have to transfer your AVCs out of the Scheme to one or more different pension providers to access them under the Government's flexible access rules.
 You can choose to transfer just your AVCs out of the Scheme or you may choose to transfer your main Scheme pension out as well.
-Before transferring benefits out of the Scheme, you should get free guidance from Pension Wise(www.pensionwise.gov.uk) to make sure any new arrangements meet your needs and that you fully understand how this will affect any tax you have to pay.
+Before transferring benefits out of the Scheme, you should get free guidance from Pension Wise (www.moneyhelper.org.uk/en/pensions-and-retirement/pension-wise) to make sure any new arrangements meet your needs and that you fully understand how this will affect any tax you have to pay.
 You will have to show that you have taken financial advice from an FCA-regulated financial adviser if the amount you want to transfer from your main Scheme pension is £30,000 or more.
 If you decide to transfer your Scheme pension to another provider, you will lose all other Scheme benefits (including pensions for adult survivors and dependent children).